OCTOBER 7 – 8, 2023

 In the event of a serious injury to one of your crew, call the Race Committee and stop racing immediately.
 Lower your sails and proceed toward Larchmont Harbor under power.
 The RC will direct a Safety Boat to come to your assistance.

 FOLLOW THE INSTRUCTIONS OF THE PERSON IN CHARGE.
 DO NOT CALL THE YACHT CLUB OR DIAL 911 FROM THE WATER.
 THE RACE COMMITTEE WILL HANDLE ANY SUCH CALLS.

 When leaving Larchmont Harbor, proceed directly out to the open water.
 Make sure to keep green cans 7 and 3 and Green Bell 1 to starboard when leaving the harbor.
 Don’t get too close to the breakwater as it does not go straight down as the photo above shows.
 Larchmont Yacht Club Marine Facilities monitors VHF Channel 72.

-Awarded to the overall winner of the Intercollegiate Offshore Regatta
+The trophy will be awarded to the overall winner of the

-Awarded to the individual or team who, in the opinion of the event organizers, have done a significant amount to enhance or further the ideals of the IOR through dedication, sportsmanship, or generosity
+the individual or team who, in the opinion of the event organizers, have done a significant amount to enhance or further the ideals of the IOR through dedication,

 THE SAILORS BEHIND THE TROPHIES

 Long-time Storm Trysail Club and Larchmont Yacht Club members Paul Hoffmann, Jr. and Richard du Moulin have donated perpetual trophies in memory of their fathers.